patricoferris/patricoferris-www/data/posts/site/index.md

 Running the pipeline in production is very similar to the "unikernel in development" mode, except now at the end of the pipeline the unikernel is built using the `virtio` backend, bundled up by [solo5](https://github.com/Solo5/solo5) and deployed to an `f1-micro` instance on Google Cloud.
 For the interested reader you can take a look in the [gcloud.ml](https://github.com/patricoferris/patricoferris-www/blob/main/src/gcloud.ml) file.
 It essentially amounts to the following steps:

- 1. Create a bucket and copy the `.tar.gz` unikernel to the bucket (the whole thing is only megabytes in size!)
+ 1. Create a bucket and copy the `.tar.gz` unikernel to the bucket.
- 2. Create an image from this unikernel
+ 2. Create an image from this unikernel.
  3. Deploy the instance with the right firewall rules, at the right address etc.

 The majority of this "Google Cloud workflow" is thanks to [this blog post](https://www.riseos.com/blog/2016/09/13/continuously-deploying-mirage-unikernels-to-google-compute-engine-using-circle-ci.html) and help from [@dinosaure](https://twitter.com/Dinoosaure).